 A dynamic forward whose powerful play and national team dedication made him a symbol of Armenian football's fighting spirit in the 2000s.

-Edgar Manucharyan emerged from Yerevan's football scene as a prodigious talent, his strength and direct style marking him as a different kind of attacker.
-His early career at Pyunik was a whirlwind of domestic dominance, but his move to Ajax Amsterdam in 2005 placed him among Europe's elite, a rare path for an Armenian player at the time.
-While injuries challenged his European club journey, his commitment to the Armenian national team never wavered; for over a decade, he was a constant, physical presence up front, often serving as captain and embodying the heart of the squad.
-His later years saw successful spells back in Armenia and Russia, cementing his status as a domestic great.
-More than his goal tally, Manucharyan is remembered for his unwavering intensity and for carrying the hopes of a nation on his broad shoulders every time he pulled on the red, blue, and orange jersey.
+Edgar Manucharyan emerged from Yerevan's football scene as a prodigious talent.
+He dominated domestically at Pyunik before moving to Ajax Amsterdam in 2005, a rare path for an Armenian player.
+Injuries challenged his European journey, but his commitment to the Armenian national team never wavered.
+For over a decade, he was a constant physical presence up front, often serving as captain.
+His later years saw successful spells back in Armenia and Russia.
+He is remembered for his unwavering intensity.

 1981–1996